HOHMANN ORBITS

 In 1924 he revisited the problem of flying to Mars and elaborated

-his now famous path.
-With the war well over he published the work 'The
+his path.
+With the war well over he published 'The attainability of

 His book considered many flight paths, notably those which were

-the subject of this paper, is tangent to both orbits at its own
+path is tangent to both orbits at its own aphelion and perihelion.

 As fate would dictate, Germany was the first country to seriously

-consider space flight as a spinoff of its war machine in World War II.
+consider space flight as a spinoff of its activity in World War II.

 The United States and Russia captured many German rocket scientists